 Remember, simply click on the link to the page associated with each choice, or click the page numbers on the bottom of each page if you like randomness.

-Please note: The portrayal of Johnny Depp in this story is entirely fictional and is not based on any fact or perceived facts apart from the roles that he has played in films in the past, and public statements from Johnny himself about his life and work (namely from interviews and his accounts in the oral biography Gonzo: The Life of Hunter S. Thompson).
-I do not intend to slander, defame or otherwise offend this actor despite the controversy surrounding his divorce with Amber Heard and allegations of domestic violence; this is merely a work of parody/satire about Hollywood and the acting profession, with a caricature of Johnny as the central character.
+Please note: I wrote this prior to the mounting controversies surrounding Johnny Depp.
+The portrayal of Depp in this story is entirely fictional and is not based on any fact or perceived facts apart from the roles that he has played in films in the past, and public statements from Depp himself about his life and work (namely from interviews and his accounts in the oral biography Gonzo: The Life of Hunter S. Thompson).
+I do not intend to slander, defame or otherwise offend or even support this actor in light of the controversy surrounding his divorce with Amber Heard and serious allegations of domestic violence; this is merely a work of parody/satire about Hollywood and the acting profession, with a caricature of Depp as the central character.

 EXT.
 EVIL ISLAND – NIGHT